Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 34. Describe the long-term consequences of bullying on victims.

 35. Write a letter to the local councilman convincing him to begin an anti-bullying campaign in the local area.
-Be persuasive by providing good reasons why he should get involved.

 36. Why do you think young children are greater targets for bullies?
 What measures can be taken to protect the little ones?